 Customers buy from someone who doesn't expect them to be someone else.

-Once I understood my own Driver personality style and how I expected to be treated as a customer, I could call on my other three less-dominant personalities to treat customers who were not like me in a manner they would respond to.
+Once I understood my Driver personality style and how I expected to be treated as a customer, I could call on my other three less-dominant personalities to treat customers who were not like me in a way they would respond to.

 Natural Selling Styles of the Four Personality Styles